 If they land on Google’s first page of search results, they have a 33% chance of getting clicked.
 75% of people won’t even click on the second page of the search results.

 Thankfully, there are some things you can do to increase your chances of ranking higher on a Google search.
-Which means increased website traffic, more conversions, better lead generations, and boosting your sales.
+This means increased website traffic, more conversions, better lead generation, and boosting your sales.

 Ready for the 10 tips to boost your SEO?
 Here we go.